top of page

 thick client application security testing

-Beeper.exe is trying to load the executable PipeClient.exe from the folder C:\ProgramData\Viparva\.
+We can observe that the Beeper.exe is trying to load the executable PipeClient.exe from the folder C:\ProgramData\Viparva\.
 As the PipeClient.exe executable is not present in the folder, Beeper.exe fails to load the executable.

 Navigate to folder C:\ProgramData\Viparva\ and check the folder properties by right-clicking the folder Viparva.
 From the properties, it is evident that the folder Viparva allows complete control to Authenticated Users.
 Thus any low-privileged user on the same system can modify the contents inside the folder Viparva.